poggit/libasynql/README.md

 $credentials = MysqlCredentials::fromArray($this->getConfig()->get("mysql"));
 ```

-Aparat from `schema`, all other attributes are optional, and their default values are as shown in the YAML snippet above.
+Apart from `schema`, all other attributes are optional, and their default values are as shown in the YAML snippet above.

 ## Pool
 Pool MySQL Access provides MySQL access through PocketMine's AsyncTask API.